Bedrock-OSS/bedrock-wiki-legacy/guide/custom_trades.md

 A Trade Table is a file that controls an entity's trading UI and functionality.
 Vanilla example: Villager.
 As of right now, trading entities are often used to simulate UI blocks.
 ___
 ___
-# Adding the trading AI to an entity:
+# Adding the trading AI to an entity
 This goal is accomplished via `minecraft:trade_table` or `minecraft:economy_trade_table` components.
 Both of them will open a trading UI from the given path, but the economy trades component has some more options referring to some Village and Pillage trading mechanics.
 Other AI goals you'll need are `minecraft:behavior.trade_with_player`, optionally `minecraft.behavior:trade_interest` (allows the mob to hold/offer an item) and, potentially, `"minecraft:trade_resupply": {}`.

 For a simple trading UI, `trade_table` + `trade_with_player` components should do the trick.